Olivier Falorni

-Olivier Falorni (born 27 March 1972) is a French politician.
-He was elected to the French National Assembly on 17 June 2012, representing La Rochelle in the 1st constituency of the department of Charente-Maritime.
-He was re-elected in 2017 and again in 2022.
+Olivier Falorni (/fr/; born 27 March 1972) is a French politician who was elected to the National Assembly on 17 June 2012, representing La Rochelle in the 1st constituency of the Charente-Maritime department.
+He was reelected in 2017 and again in 2022 and 2024.

 Early life

 Falorni was born in Rochefort, Charente-Maritime on 27 March 1972, the son of a school teacher and an employee in the Social Security system.
 The Falorni family fled Fascist Italy in the Interwar period and settled in Charente-Maritime in Laleu, a neighborhood of La Rochelle.
 Falorni's grandfather, Gino Falorni, was a teacher and was a major figure in the local basketball team, where he served as a player, captain and coach between 1935 and 1954.

 After graduating from lycée Jean-Dautet in La Rochelle, Falorni enrolled at the University of Bordeaux, where he graduated in 1995 with a Degree of in-Depth Studies in Contemporary History.
 Falorni got his first teaching job in 1997 and prior to his election, was working as a history and geography teacher at the Lycée professionnel Pierre Doriole in La Rochelle.